-In this subsection we compare the presented parameterized worst case analysis with the obtained simulation results.
-Corollary 25 assumes that ρ_k increases linearly with (k+1) for all networks.
-Fig. 7a shows that the edge density increases linearly with (k+1) as we expected.
-In Corollary 25 a near quadratic worst case increase of computation time was showed with respect to the network size n for fixed k (more precisely it is $O(n^2 \log n)$).
-It is well reflected in Fig. 6b.
-Note that we measured the runtime of the algorithms on a commodity computer with CPU at 2.4 GHz and 32 GB of RAM without optimizing the implementation for speed.
+(a) The number of SRLGs with respect to (b) Measured time complexity. (c) The average the number of (d) The number of SRLGs and the number of the number of nodes, for k = 0. (c) The average the number of (d) The number of SRLGs and the number of edges in graph k-Delaunay for US Deltacom quadratic worst case increase of computation time was showed with respect to the network size n for fixed k (more precisely it is $O(n^2 \log n)$ ).
+It is well reflected in Fig. 9b.
+Note that we measured the algorithms' runtime on a commodity computer with a CPU at 2.4 GHz and 32 GB of RAM without optimizing the implementation for speed.
 Corollary 25 provides a linear upper bound on the number of SRLGs with respect to the network size n for fixed k.
-It is also reflected in Fig. 6a which is a graphical illustration for k = 0, where we may even have the intuition of a sub-linear growth.
-Based on Table II the slope of the curve can be estimated as the number of SRLGs is roughly $\approx 1.2n$ for k=0, and $\approx 2.2n$ for k=1.
+It is also reflected in Fig. 9a which is a graphical illustration for k = 0, where we may even have the intuition of a sub-linear growth.
+Based on Table II the slope of the curve can be estimated as the number of SRLGs is roughly $\approx 1.2n$ for k = 0, and $\approx 2.2n$ for k = 1.
 Corollary 25 provides a linear upper bound on the number of SRLGs with respect to k if the network (n) is fixed.
-This is illustrated in Fig. 6c where the average number of SRLG is shown for all networks for small k.
+This is illustrated in Fig. 9c where the average number of SRLG is shown for all networks for small k.
 Here we can experience a slightly sub-linear increase.
 Fig. 7b shows the increase in the number of SRLGs for each network independently for the same range of k.
 We experienced sub-linearity for all networks, which we further discuss later.
 Overall, numerical evaluation supports the parameter selection used in the parametrized complexity analysis.
 We conjecture that the Corollary 25 is close to the experienced performance, and there is little hope for further improving it analytically.